 This marking means the jewelry item was made in France and has a lower karat than the typical France standard of 18 karats.

 Not all markings on jewelry relate to the content of gold used to create each piece.
 You will see some of the markings are logos, trademarks, or the designer or manufacturer's initials.

 Examples include MK for Michael Kors, T&Co for Tiffany's, and JM for James Mason.

 GP means gold plated, meaning the jewelry pieces with this stamp have been plated with gold but have a different metal underneath.
 These plating also have different finesse ratings, almost always stamped on the item as well.

 GF, on the other hand, means gold filled.
 This means that the jewelry was made by bonding a thin layer of gold to a base metal.

 We at Play With Diamonds will never use any of those as we only use 10k,14k, and 18k solid gold for our jewelry.

 Looking to Update Your Collection?

-If you are looking to update your collection, it’s essential to understand what these symbols mean.
+If you want to update your collection, it's essential to understand these symbols.
 However, buying from reputable outlets can guarantee that the pieces you buy have not been altered in any way.